 Line 6 makes too many nice but unrealistic commitments; its sincerity and trust will fall from the sky as the rising sound fades in the air.

 Enlightenment through nine six: 1) commitment must be realistic, followed up by action, or 2) don't pursue or undertake what you can't accomplish.
 Sincerity and trust are not used to garner fame and compliments.
 When there is only smooth talk with no corresponding action, credibility is destined to wane; to persist is ominous.
-When this line changes to feminine and acts righteously with sincerity and trust, the hexagram will appears as Jie (60), to restrict, suggesting that moderate restriction is needed.
+When this line changes to feminine and acts righteously with sincerity and trust, the hexagram will appears as Jie (60), to restrict, which suggests that moderate restriction is required.